tdwg/website/content/pages/about/executive/2020/nominations/index.md

 ## Chair of the Functional Subcommittee for Time and Place

-Patricia Mergen -- Botanical Garden, Meise; Royal Museum of Central Africa
+### Patricia Mergen -- Botanical Garden, Meise; Royal Museum of Central Africa, Tervuren

 ## Latin America Representative